Theonym

-Theonymy, the study of divine proper names, is a branch of onomastics (the study of the etymology, history, and use of proper names.); it helps develop an understanding of the function and societal views of particular gods and may help understand the origins of a society's language.
+Theonymy, the study of divine proper names, is a branch of onomastics, the study of the etymology, history, and use of proper names.
+Theonymy helps develop an understanding of the function and societal views of particular gods and may help understand the origins of a society's language.

-Analysis of theonyms has been useful in understanding the connections of Indo-European languages, and possibly their religion.
+Analysis of theonyms has been useful in understanding the connections of Indo-European languages and possibly their religion.
 In all languages, the analysis of the possible etymological origin of a theonym can serve as basis for theories of its historical origin.
 Metaphysical and mystical meanings are also discerned in theonyms, as in Kabbalah.
-Theonyms can also appear as all or part of a name for a human, animal, thing or place.
+Theonyms can also appear as all or part of a name for a human, animal, plant, thing or place.